pheaktralean/pheaktralean/README.md

 ### 💫 About Me:
 🪼 Pursuing a Bachelor of Computer Science at Concordia University<br>
-🦋 Seeking a Winter 2025 Internship<br>
-🐳 Currently taking courses in Machine Learning, Introduction to Software Engineering, Operating Systems, and the Social and Ethical Dimensions of Information and Communication Technology<br>
 🐟 Exploring areas like Machine Learning, Software Engineering, and Web Development<br>
 🐦 Visiting aqauriums, trying new cuisines, swimming, and cooking are my hobbies<br>
 🦕 Based in Montreal, Quebec, Canada